ericmiguel/timeless/README.md

 pip install timeless
 ```

-## 📝 Why use Timeless?
+## 📝 Why Timeless?

-To be quiet honest, Timeless is a weekend project.
-I love Pendulum, but since last year it doesnt seems to be actively maintained.
-For example, I missed a better type annotation suport.
-Subtely then I started to write Timeless for my own day-to-day use.
+I love Pendulum, although since last year it doesn't seem to be actively maintained.
+If you like Pendulum, you will like Timeless.
+If you want a easy to adopt, integrate and expand package, you will like Timeless.

-If this package is useful for you, you can say thanks staring this repo.

 ## 💻 Examples of usage